About Sparky and Shady

 We believe behaviour makes sense when viewed through the lens of children’s needs, skills, learning history and level of overwhelm.

-We believe children need regulated grownups to help them co-regulate before they can reflect, problem-solve or repair.
+We believe children need mindful and regulated grownups to help them co-regulate before they can reflect, problem solve and repair.

 We believe wellbeing includes learning how to:

-Sparky and Shady does not use fear, shame, intimidation or punitive behaviour management to control children.
+Sparky and Shady does not use fear, shame, intimidation or punishment to control children.
 The aim is not short-term compliance.
-The aim is long-term self-awareness, resilience, responsibility, connection and healthy relationships.
+The aim is long-term self-regulation, responsibility, connection, healthy relationships and resilience.

 Evidence-informed and practical